AkaHitsuji/Wuxiaworld-to-ePub-Project/README.md

-# Attention
-Last huge update coming in the next couple of weeks.
-After the update I won't add new features and will only maintain functionality of the program.
-So if you have a suggestion that you think should be implemented, open up a new Issue or write me an E-Mail to bloodvioletssword@gmail.com.
-The last update will include a CSS Stylesheet that will hopefully make them look like they were professionally edited.
-So keep an eye out  for upcomming updates :)

 # Wuxiaworld to ePub Project
 I am a big fan of many wuxiaworld novels and I needed to learn python.
 But I often get frustrated that i'm not able to save the chapters for offline reading.
 So I used this as a  motivation to create a python script that downloads chapters and saves them into an ePub format for easy reading on my iPhone.